-Kudos to Chow Sing-Chi the film-maker.
+Kudos to Stephen Chow the film-maker.
 After the stunning success of ‘Kung Fu Hustle’, a film that bewitched audiences globally while enchanting critics alike, it would have been easy for the Hong Kong legend to churn out a sequel or merely regurgitated many of the elements that made it so impressive.
 Not that I personally would have complained too loudly as ‘Kung Fu Hustle’ was one of the most outrageously entertaining films to emerge from Asia over the past decade.
 Chow clearly intends to develop his craft by exploring different subject matter and targeting new audiences – hence ‘CJ7’, a production aimed mainly at children.

 Chow the director introduces us to Ti, a single-father as poor as a church mouse, yet imbued with a sense of dignity he is keen to pass on to his son Dicky.
 Ti scrapes by with money earned from construction work, but needs to scour the city’s rubbish dumps to provide shoes for his child.
 Such an exiguous existence naturally makes Dicky the butt of his classmates cruel jokes, especially the son of a magnate who is always ready to flash his material wealth around the playground.
 Dicky’s only allies are an abnormally mighty schoolgirl who towers over everyone else and his childhood sweetheart who shares classes with him.